 Just think about it for a moment.
 Countless variables come into play in the corporate world, and we cannot predict the outcome with 100% accuracy.
 What’s more, we often have to act quickly, because if we do not take action, one of our competitors will.
 And we will lose the battle for the customer, or even our place in the market.

-Question about making decisions without having all information makes sense in the majority of job interviews.
-Let’s have a look at 7 sample answers to this question.
-Do not forget to read also the notes below the answers, in order to learn how to adjust the answer to your interview, or how to create a perfect answer for yourself.
+Question about making decisions without having all information makes sense in the majority of job interviews, as well as do the alternative questions to this one, such as “Describe a time when you had to make an immediate decision on a critical issue“, or “Tell me about a time when you didn’t have enough data to make the right decision“–Hiring managers at Amazon love to surprise the job candidates with this one… Let’s have a look at 7 sample answers to the original question though.
+No doubt they will help you also with your answer to the alternative questions, since at the end of the day the hiring managers are always looking for the same attitude.
+Do not forget to read also the notes below the answers, in order to learn how to adjust the answer to your interview & the exact question, or how to create a perfect answer for yourself.

 7 sample answers to “Tell me about a time when you had to make a decision without all the information you needed” interview question